Bacon Cheddar Biscuits

 - 1/2 cup (45 grams) crumbled bacon (about 8 slices)

-Preheat oven to 450°F. Line a large baking sheet with parchment paper or a silicone baking mat and set aside.
+- Preheat the oven to 450°F (230°C).
+Line a large baking sheet with parchment paper or a silicone baking mat and set aside.

-Pat the dough down into a 1/2-inch thick rectangle (make sure to measure!).
+- Pat the dough down into a 1/2-inch thick rectangle (make sure to measure!).
 Using a floured 2.5-inch biscuit cutter, cut out the biscuits.
-Continue to gather any scrap pieces of dough, patting it back down to 1/2-inch thickness, and cutting it until you have 9-10 biscuits.
+Continue to gather any scrap pieces of dough, patting it back down to 1/2-inch thickness, and cutting it until you have 9 to 10 biscuits.
 I suggest trying to get as many as you can the first time, as you continue to work the dough the biscuits won't be quite as good.

-Bake at 450°F for about 16-20 minutes or until lightly golden brown.
+- Bake at 450°F for about 16 to 20 minutes or until lightly golden brown.
 If the biscuits begin to brown too much before they're finished baking, cover loosely with foil.
 Remove from the oven and brush with melted butter if desired.
 Allow to cool for a few minutes, serve, and enjoy!

 This post contains affiliate links, which pay me a small commission at no additional cost to you.